 The Child Okeford based Olivers were dairy farmers with Michael’s father Tom running his own dairy and milk round from Gold Hill Farm.
 They also owned Dairy House Farm in the village and this is where the family home still remains.

 In 2004 Martin had plans passed to build an office for the Steam Fair at Dairy House Farm and the building work was completed in January 2005.
 The move into the new office enabled Mum and Dad to have their front room back in the house at long last after 37 or so years!
-Martin as Managing Director fronts up the show of what is formally the Great Dorset Steam Fair Ltd. There are currently two other full time staff plus several part time staff members and all the main administration of the show is dealt with from here.
+Martin as Executive Managing Director fronts up the show of what is formally the Great Dorset Steam Fair Ltd. There are three non executive Directors, several part time staff members and all the main administration of the show is dealt with from here.

 |Meanwhile over at Tarrant Hinton much work has gone on over the years to improve the site, with a number of hardcore roads laid and water pipes connected up.
 When part of the nearby Blandford Army Camp was being demolished Michael invited them to deliver the rubble down to the show site so that it could be broken up as hardcore for the roads.|